rit-sse/node-api/README.md

 ### Notes
-1. `PORT="2222" npm start` - Runs the server on a diffrent port.
+1. `PORT="2222" npm start` - Run the server on a different port.

 ### Running with docker
 1. `docker-compose up`